simonaco/serverless-graphql-workshop/services/Readme.md

 1. In VS Code, go to the Azure icon on the left hand side panel and in the Functions extension click on *Create new project* icon to initialize a new function app

-1. Create a new [Azure Cosmos DB](https://aka.ms/cosmos-nceu18) instance using MongoDB API model.
+1. Create a new [Azure Cosmos DB](https://aka.ms/portal-nceu18) account using MongoDB API model.
 Create a database called *admin* and a collection called *Team*

 1. Rename local.settings.example.json to local.settings.json and replace contents with your CosmosDB settings.
 You can get the connection settings from the Azure portal - Settings -> Connection String